2025 Solar Incentives Guide for Geddes, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-Your local Geddes solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Geddes solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives